 comment

-Etching is based on the small trumpet solo Blast.
+The first part of Etching is based on the small trumpet solo Blast.
 The title obviously refers to the graphic etching technique.
 It seemed to me the sharp and insistent lines the oboe sketches in this piece might evoke the character of an etching, and furthermore graphics of this type are necessarily of modest dimensions as this composition.
 As concerns the actual contents of this tableau it probably has to do with the connection between obstinacy and creativity

 main performances